ddnexus/elastics-doc/source/doc/2-flex/7-Live-Reindex.md

 ## Requirements

 The live-reindex feature rely on a `redis` list in order to track the changes made by the processes of your running app during the reindex.
-You need to install [redis](http://www.redis.io/download) and the `redis` gem, and/or you may need to add it to your Gemfile.
+You need to install redis and the `redis` gem, and/or you may need to add it to your Gemfile.

+If you are on a Mac you can install redis with `homebrew`:

+{% highlight bash %}
+$ brew install redis
+{% endhighlight %}

+If you are on any other OS, read [redis installation](http://www.redis.io/download).

 The `reindex_models` and the `reindex_active_models` methods require the `flex-model` gem.